 The NYC Feral Cat Initiative of the Mayor’s Alliance for NYC’s Animals requests that Certified TNR Caretakers submit the location(s) of the feral cat colony/colonies they manage in New York City.

-We are actively applying for new grants, specifically for low-cost/free spay/neuter and other resources, such as trap banks, additional transport assistance, and cat food giveaways.
+We are actively applying for new grants, specifically for low-cost/free spay/neuter and other resources, such as trap banks, and additional transport assistance.
 Your managed colony data are vital as we formulate new grant proposals.
 This information will also help us allocate our resources and understand the areas with the greatest need for assistance in order to best accommodate the NYC TNR community.
 Gathering this information will result in significant and highly persuasive data, which is essential to increasing the chances for success as we continue to apply for grants in support of your TNR efforts.

 Help us help you!
 Please take a few minutes to complete this quick but very important survey.
 As few as one or two cats in your back yard count just as much as a large colony, so please be as inclusive as possible!

 You are not required to update your colony information, but you may submit updates if there has been a change in your population.

 If you’re managing a colony of feral cats in New York City, or if you have assisted uncertified caretakers with TNR, please take a few minutes to register or update your colony in the Neighborhood Cats New York City Feral Cat Database.